Cataland: Why the Fuss?

-The inverse of this bijection is given by explicitly describing the inverse of~\Cref{prop:shard_interval_isomorphism} on $c$-sortable elements: given $w \in W_{\DesSet_R(w)}$, we conjugate it by~$w$ to an element of $W_{\coveredref(w)}$.
-Since $c$-sortable elements are uniquely defined by their cover reflections, there is now a unique way to complete the inversion set in $W_{\coveredref(w)}$ to the inversion set of a $c$-sortable element in~$W$ by filling in initial segments of dihedral subgroups of~$W$ according to their $c$-orientation. \end{proof}
+The inverse of this bijection is given by explicitly describing the inverse of \Cref{prop:shard_interval_isomorphism} on $c$-sortable elements: given $u \in W_{\DesSet_R(w)}$, we conjugate it by~$w$ to an element of $W_{\coveredref(w)}$.
+Since $c$-sortable elements are uniquely defined by their cover reflections by~\eqref{eq:sort_to_nc_by_covers}, there is a unique way to complete the inversion set in $W_{\coveredref(w)}$ to the inversion set of a $c$-sortable element in~$W$.